Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 12. Zoho

-Zoho CRM is a Multi-featured platform made to ease customer interaction and maximize the sales process.
-Zoho CRM is known for being highly affordable and containing many features while integrating easily with hundreds of other apps.
-But its intricate setup and use of bespoke programming can prove off-putting for some users.
+Zoho CRM is a multi-featured platform designed to ease customer interactions and maximize the sales process.
+Zoho CRM is known for being highly affordable and containing many key features while integrating with hundreds of other apps through its marketplace.
+Its intricate setup and custom programming can prove challenging for wholesalers evaluating CRM solutions as a primary wholesale CRM platform.

 Key features

-• Omni-channel engagement: Provide customer support with customized messaging for smooth experiences across multiple channels.
+• Omni-channel engagement: Provide customer service across multiple marketing channels with customized messaging for smooth customer communication.

-• Automation tools: Automate repetitive tasks that simplify marketing campaigns, customer outreach, and workflows.
+• Automation features: Automate repetitive task management tasks that simplify email marketing campaigns, customer communication outreach, and workflow automation processes.

-• Detailed analytics: Offers real-time tracking of sales, insights into customer retention, and sales forecasting to make decisions.
+• Detailed custom dashboards: Offers real-time tracking of sales performance, insights into customer retention, and sales pipeline forecasting for data-driven decisions.

-• App integrations: Connects over 800 apps in the Zoho marketplace, providing extensive compatibility and functionality.
+• App integration capabilities: Connects over 800 apps in the Zoho CRM marketplace, providing extensive compatibility and functionality for businesses with diverse tool stacks.

 • Affordable pricing plans, suitable for small to mid-sized businesses.